-Mount Tryfan is located very close to Mount Snowdon and Glyder Fawr Mountain so it is in a popular area of Snowdonia National Park and it is fairly easy to access from North England and North Wales.
+Mount Tryfan is located very close to Yr Wyddfa (Mount Snowdon) and Glyder Fawr Mountain so it is in a popular area of Eryri National Park (Snowdonia National Park) and it is fairly easy to access from North England and North Wales.

 There is no dedicated car park for Tryfan as I’ll explain below so the place you need to set your navigation to is a lake called Llyn Ogwen which the A5 runs past and there is a village called Pont Pen-y-benglog to one end of the lake.

 There are car parks for Tryfan but from what I saw these car parks are also used by people who walk around Llyn Ogwen Lake and visit nearby waterfalls like Ogwen Falls, therefore, if you arrive at lunchtime on a Saturday like we did, they will probably be busy!

 To get to the car parks, put the lake called Llyn Ogwen into your navigation or the town called Pont Pen-y-benglog.
 Halfway along the lake where the A5 runs are 4 different car parks and lay-bys that are each a few meters from each other.

 Parking is free and not manned from what I saw but there are cones along the road between the car parks advising you not to park all along the road.

 Initially, we thought that because all the car parks were full that there would be lots of people doing the Tryfan climb but we actually only saw about 6 individual small groups of people throughout the whole 5 hours!

 - Here are more of my North Wales and Hiking in Wales posts to read afterwards: